openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/adapters/README.md

   * `beam_size` - Size of the beam to use during decoding (default 10).
   * `logarithmic_prob` - Set to "True" to indicate that network gives natural-logarithmic probabilities.
 Default is False for plain probabilities (after softmax).
   * `probability_out` - Name of the network's output with character probabilities (required)
   * `alphabet` - Alphabet as list of strings.
-Include an empty string for the CTC blank sybmol.
+Include an empty string for the CTC blank symbol.
 Default is space + 26 English letters + apostrophe + blank.
   * `sep` - Word separator character.
 Use an empty string for character-based LM.
 Default is space.
   * `lm_file` - Path to LM in binary kenlm format, relative to --model_attributes or --models.
 Default is beam search without LM.
   * `lm_alpha` - LM alpha: weight factor for LM score (required when using LM)